msu-csc232-fa20/lab01/README.md

    When you execute these commands, you will discover that nothing happens.
 It compiles and links, but when executed, it doesn't do anything.
 Not a big surprise, right?

-   Now that we're confident our stub compiles and executes, let's commit our changes.
+   Now that we're confident our stub compiles and executes, let's commit our changes (using the Git Bash console).

    ```bash
    $ git add array.cpp
    $ git commit -m"LAB01 - Complete Part 1, Step 1."
    ```

+   _Note: In general, when instructed to issue git commands, use the Git Bash console and when instructed to compile/run programs, use the Cygwin terminal window._

 1. Next, add two `typedef` statements of the form